 In a worst-case scenario, you walk out of a well-lit restaurant late at night only to find yourself entering a drastically darker environment.
 Your eyes have not had a chance to adapt to the dark and something bad happens.
-Off to the side you hear a voice making demands and your not quite able to decipher what’s going on.
+Off to the side, you hear a voice making demands and your not quite able to decipher what’s going on.

 Your vision plays a major role in your situational awareness…it’s a vital component.
 What kind of things can affect your vision?
 Age, smoking, drugs, medication, alcohol and many other factors detract from our ability to see clearly, even under the best conditions.
 Add in a lowlight situation and your ability to make sense of things is further diminished.

-A flashlight can give you an advantage in a dark situation, especially if your eyes haven't had time to adjust.
-It gives you light in darkness.
+A flashlight can give you an advantage in a dark situation, especially if your eyes haven’t had time to adjust.
+It gives you light in the darkness.

 Carry a concealed firearm responsibly

 If you are someone who frequently carries a concealed firearm, you should always have a source of light with you.
-Part of being a responsible armed citizen is that you must be able to identify your target, backstop and beyond.
+Part of being a responsibly armed citizen is that you must be able to identify your target, backstop, and beyond.
 Without being able to create light on-demand, you are not able to do this.
 There should never be a situation where you find yourself pressing the trigger without positively identifying a threat.